solana-developers/solana-cookbook/docs/recipes/accounts.md

 2. Find Program Address

 `findProgramAddress` will add a extra byte in the end of your seed.
 It starts from 255 to 0 and return the first off-curve public key.
-You always get the same result if your pass the same program id and seed.
+You will always get the same result if you pass the same program id and seed

 <CodeGroup>
   <CodeGroupItem title="TS" active>